 PenFed Power Cash Rewards Visa Signature® Card

-Please visit the PenFed website to view additional information, including balance transfer terms, statement credit bonus offers, interest rates, and other terms.
-Visit PenFed for additional information.
+Please visit the PenFed website to view additional information, including balance transfer terms, bonus offers, interest rates and other terms.

 Other Excellent Cash Rewards Credit Cards

 You can have your rewards deposited into your Fidelity investment account, split it among several Fidelity accounts, or even have it deposited into a loved one’s account.
 Your rewards can be deposited into a Fidelity brokerage account, retirement account, 529 plan account, or other options.
 Apply for the Fidelity Investment Rewards Signature Visa Card.

 Check with Your Local Bank and Credit Union

-There are many military and local credit unions which may offer a great credit card for your needs.
+There are many military and local credit unions that may offer a great credit card for your needs.
 We recommend any of the cards above, but as always, do your research and find the best card for your specific situation.

 Don’t forget to look for debit card offers.
 We know not everyone likes to use or carry a credit card.
 In that instance, I recommend looking into a debit card with a cash rewards program.
 Most major financial institutions have done away with rewards debit card programs, but you may be able to find one that offers some rewards.
-We recommend checking out the options at your local bank or credit union.
+We recommend checking out options at your local bank or credit union.